unii-security/homeassistant-unii/README.md

 Extra features (arming/disarming, (un)bypassing, outputs and event handling) are added shortly.

+## Update
+After installing the latest version of the integration the previous version must be removed and readded to fix encryption key issues.

 ## Hardware

 Tested with the UNii 32, 128 and 512.
 No additional UNii license needed.